‘We are turning the page.’ Seattle reacts quietly as Joe Biden, Kamala Harris are sworn in

 As Biden and Harris were sworn in, people hugged and celebrated.
 Wilson said “we have a realistic expectation” about the scale of change the new administration can make, given the more than 70 million people who voted to keep Trump in office.

-“But any glimmer of hope and fresh air was welcome,” said Wilson, who after the inauguration viewing led about 50 cyclists on a meandering ride from the Pioneer Square site near a Black-owned bicycle repair shop to a Black-owned restaurant in the Central District.
+“But any glimmer of hope and fresh air was welcome,” said Wilson, who after the inauguration viewing led about 50 cyclists on a meandering ride from the Pioneer Square site near a bicycle repair shop to a Black-owned restaurant in the Central District.

 “Today, we can breathe a sigh of relief,” said Seattle Mayor Jenny Durkan, in a statement.
 “We have lived through one of the most divisive times as a country.
 It culminated in a raging insurrection led, astonishingly, by our commander-in-chief, who chose himself over his country, and our constitution.